hashicorp/terraform-website/content/source/docs/enterprise/gcp-setup-guide.html.md

 ### Failure Scenarios

 GCP provides guidance on [designing robust systems](https://cloud.google.com/compute/docs/tutorials/robustsystems).
-Working in accordance with those recommendations the PTFE Reference Architecture is designed to handle different failure scenarios with different probabilities.
+Working in accordance with those recommendations the Terraform Enterprise Reference Architecture is designed to handle different failure scenarios with different probabilities.
 As the architecture evolves it may provide a higher level of service continuity.

 #### Single Compute Engine Instance Failure

-In the event of the *PTFE* instance failing in a way that GCP can observe, [Live Migration](https://cloud.google.com/compute/docs/instances/live-migration) is used to move the instance to new physical hardware automatically.
+In the event of the *Terraform Enterprise* instance failing in a way that GCP can observe, [Live Migration](https://cloud.google.com/compute/docs/instances/live-migration) is used to move the instance to new physical hardware automatically.
 In the event that Live Migration is not possible the instance will crash and be restarted on new physical hardware automatically.
-During instance startup the PTFE services will be started and service will resume.
+During instance startup the Terraform Enterprise services will be started and service will resume.

 #### Zone Failure